lambdageek/cppguide-wip/cppguide.md

 giving the function names a common prefix, and such grouping is usually unnecessary anyway.

-If you define a nonmember function and it is only needed in its `.cc` file, use [internal linkage](#Unnamed_Namespaces_and_Static_Variables) to limit its scope.
+If you define a nonmember function and it is only needed in its `.cpp` file, use [internal linkage](#Unnamed_Namespaces_and_Static_Variables) to limit its scope.